jedlimlx/Cellular-Automaton-Viewer/MODIFY.md

 Compiling from source
 =====================
-CAViewer v2 uses JavaFX.
-You will need to download JavaFX from https://gluonhq.com/products/javafx/. <br>
+CAViewer v2 uses JavaFX and Gradle.
-Then, compile to a *.jar using FakeMain.java.

-For more detailed steps, look for a tutorial on how to compile JavaFX programs, such as this [one](https://medium.com/@vinayprabhu19/creating-executable-javafx-application-part-2-c98cfa65801e). <br>
+To run the application, you will need to install Gradle.
+Then run, `gradlew run`.

+To build a cross-platform fat jar, run `gradlew jar`. <br>
+The jar will be generated in build/libs.
+This jar will be able to run on Linux, Mac and Windows. <br>

+To build a platform dependent exectuable, run `gradlew jpackage`. <br>
+Note that you will have to go into [build.gradle](build.gradle) and change *jpackageHome* to a OpenJDK 14 or higher Java installation. <br>
+Afterwards, the exectuable will be generated in build/jpackage. <br>

+Changing *skipInstaller* from *false* to *true* will generate an installer instead.
+On Windows, this will require that you have the [WiX Toolset](https://wixtoolset.org/) installed.

 Modifying the Application
 =========================
-Follow the instructions above and download Java & JavaFX.
+Follow the instructions above and make sure gradle is installed.
 If you want to modify the GUI of the main windows, you will also require [SceneBuilder](https://gluonhq.com/products/scene-builder/).